malariagen/mgenv/README.md

 # MalariaGEN binder

-This repository with installation scripts and environment definitions for conda and texlive, for standardising environments across the MalariaGEN resource centre team.
+This repository contains installation scripts and environment definitions for conda and texlive, for standardising environments across the MalariaGEN resource centre team.